NotCherry/port-scanner/README.md

 # Intentions
-To better understand golang i rewrited port scanner that i created in rust and add more functionalitis
+To better understand golang i write port scanner

 ## Keypoint
-- Multithreading and wait groups (sync.WaitGroup)
+- Concurrency and wait groups (sync.WaitGroup)
 - Dealing with multiple gorutines writes to one variable (sync.Mutex)
+- Logging with channels (chan)
 - Usage of orm in go (gorm)

 # Usage